-Enjoy the race with friends and family with these private patio spaces which offers race goers a view of the final stretch.
+New in 2014 and back by popular demand, enjoy the race with friends and family in one of these private patio spaces which offers race goers a trackside view.
 Each tent comes outfitted with a spacious patio area as well as tables, linen, and chairs.
-This premier new area serves as the perfect entertaining space, whether it's for friends and family, or business associates.
-Check it out.
+It is the perfect entertaining space, whether it's for friends and family, or business associates.
+Check out Tents in the Turn.

 Individual Tailgating & Shuttle Pass